Christina Hoag

 Peace in the Hood is a groundbreaking memoir-manual on the concept of turning gang members and others in violent-prone neighborhoods into community peacekeepers.
 Basheer's proven model was honed by his four decades of working the streets of South Los Angeles.

-The book is used as a text in the University of Southern California's School of Social Work, UCLA's School of Public Welfare, and The Chicago School of Professional Psychology's forensic psychology program, as well as in violence intervention training programs in Los Angeles, San Diego and Orange County, California; Seattle and Tacoma, Washington; Montgomery County, Maryland; Newark, N.J., and the District of Columbia.
+The book is used as a text in the University of Southern California's School of Social Work, UCLA's School of Public Welfare, and The Chicago School of Professional Psychology's forensic psychology program, as well as in violence intervention training programs all over the United States and abroad.

 Published by Turner Publishing